 But instead he died, leaving a widow and only a single child (that we know of).
 What happened to the newborn infant between that date and his own marriage in 1862, (when by coincidence, aged 24, he was same age as his father had been when he died) is a void.

 Mrs Sarah Murrells may have remarried in 1839, — to a Milkman widower in Cambridgeshire no less! — but there are discrepancies in the record — there is no trace of the younger William Murrells at her new home in the university city of Cambridge and this person died there in 1855 aged 57.
 This would imply that she was nearly twenty years older than her first husband — yet this would fit with what little we do know about the former Miss Sarah Dike.

 A few months after her marriage to William (the apprentice saddler), a young man whose mother was a friend, came to her early in the evening with the story that his father had just been arrested.
-Frederick Muffett wished to borrow a shawl for his mother so she could visit him in gaol.
+Frederick Muffett wished to borrow a shawl for his mother so she could visit his father in gaol.
 This she granted him but after he departed, she found that her husband’s pocket watch and chain and a house-key was missing.
 She immediately went down stairs and told her husband what had occurred.